 I am committed to help families going through separation and divorce, or who are changing terms of a separation agreement or court order, resolve their issues in a respectful, efficient and cost-effective way.

-Compared to traditional negotiation and litigation, alternative dispute resolution processes, including mediation and arbitration, are generally:
+Compared to traditional negotiation and litigation, alternative dispute resolution processes, including mediation and arbitration can be:

 - less expensive

 - less stressful